Non-Ideal Agency

 Theorizing Non-Ideal Agency

-for Routledge Handbook of Non-Ideal Theory, ed.
-Hilkje C. Hänel and Johanna Müller (Routledge, forthcoming 2024)
+in The Routledge Handbook of Non-Ideal Theory, ed.
+Hilkje C. Hänel and Johanna M. Müller (Routledge, 2024), 327–341

 This chapter untangles a dilemma for theorists of agency under oppression.
 On the one hand, emphasizing constraints an oppressive society enforces on agency can produce paternalistic theories that “deny agency” for oppressed subjects.
 On the other, underestimating the effects of oppression on agency can obscure important harms oppression causes, such as ways it unjustly limits a person's possibilities.
 This chapter traces this dilemma to a preoccupation with ascribing agency, which produces problematic descriptive and political effects for theorizing agency under oppression: an asymmetry problem and a disenfranchisement problem.
 Finally, the chapter proposes that the agency dilemma might be ameliorated if theorists scrutinize more closely how moral, epistemic, and political agency interact and overlap in life under oppression.